Industry Kate Padiachy Industry Kate Padiachy

 Anna S

 Anna is a children’s book editor with over ten years’ experience in the industry.
 She began her career at Scholastic Children’s Books, developing the illustrious lists for both Scholastic Fiction and the boutique literary imprint Marion Lloyd Books.
 In 2013 she moved to Orchard Books, managing a wide range of bestselling series, middle-grade and YA fiction.
 She was recently nominated for the Branford Boase Award 2019 for her work on the Grandma Dangerous series.
-Anna is a Cornerstones industry editor.
+Anna is a Cornerstones Industry editor.

-Interests: Young fiction, middle-grade and YA, particularly commercial fiction, literary fiction, tearjerkers, magical realism, quirky reality-benders, inspirational coming-of-age and overcoming-of-odds stories
+Interests: Young fiction, middle-grade and YA, particularly commercial fiction, literary fiction, tearjerkers, magical realism, quirky reality-benders, inspirational coming-of-age and overcoming-of-odds stories.

 Read More